pygsflow/pygsflow/JOSS/paper.md

 between surface water and groundwater systems has been driving this complexity.
-Ignoring landscape changes in space and time and applying simple boundary conditions within hydrologic models is no longer adequate to address watershed and basin scale issues (Fatichi et al., 2016).
+Ignoring landscape changes in space and time and applying simple boundary conditions within hydrologic models is no longer adequate to address watershed and basin scale issues [@Fatichi:2016].
 Instead, integrated hydrologic models (IHMs), that couple governing equations for surface water and groundwater flow, are used to represent feedback mechanisms between these systems.

-Among these IHMs is GSFLOW simulation code (Markstrom and others, 2008) that simulates surface and subsurface hydrologic processes by integrating the Precipitation Runoff Modeling System (PRMS) (Markstrom and others, 2015) and MODFLOW (Harbaugh, 2005, Niswonger and others, 2011) into a single code that simulates feedbacks between the two systems.
+Among these IHMs is GSFLOW simulation code [@Markstrom:2008] that simulates surface and subsurface hydrologic processes by integrating the Precipitation Runoff Modeling System (PRMS) [@Markstrom:2015] and MODFLOW [@Harbaugh:2005; @Niswonger:2011] into a single code that simulates feedbacks between the two systems.
 Because modelers are moving toward simulating greater portions of the hydrologic cycle, larger datasets, from multiple sources are used to parameterize these models.
 Beyond the scope of